-, , Need for Lead Delivery ; Location (Where) Scheme Essential / Desirable scheme (Why) Requirements of scheme agency/ management organisation Delivery mechanism Cost phasing (When) Gaps in funding Baseline source District Wide Telecomm unication Improvem ents Desirable To allow Bradford to compete as a business location and allow home working.
+Location (Where) Scheme Essential / Desirable Need for scheme (Why) Requirements of scheme Lead delivery agency/ management organisation Delivery mechanism Cost Delivery phasing (When) Gaps in funding Baseline source District Wide Telecomm unication Improvem ents Desirable To allow Bradford to compete as a business location and allow home working.
 On-going improvements to broadband provision across the District.
-This will be market led improvements, paid for by telecommunication providers or developers. unknown Medium term 5 - 10 years No gap NA City of BradfordS hipley and Lower Baildon Urban Broadband Fund Desirable To deliver high speed broadband to support economic growth.
+Virgin Media, BT, Other providers This will be market led improvements, paid for by telecommunication providers or developers. unknown Medium term 5 - 10 years No gap NA City of BradfordS hipley and Lower Baildon Urban Broadband Fund Desirable To deliver high speed broadband to support economic growth.
 A joint bid for ultra-fast broadband funding has been submitted by Bradford and Leeds City councils.
 Bradford and Leeds have joined forces to bid for a share of £100 million of state aid to support the rollout of ultra-fast broadband in the Yorkshire cities.
 CBMDC and LCC Through a bid to central government.
-It has been confirmed £14.4 has been secured for the City of Leeds and City of Bradford. £14.4m Short term 1 - 5 years No gap NA Flood Risk Flood Risk and Drainage ge No identifi No identified schemes Waste and Waste and Recycling District Delivery of the Waste Managem ent DPD Essential To meet the waste needs in the District up to 2030.
+It has been confirmed £14.4 has been secured for the City of Leeds and City of Bradford. £14.4m Short term 1 - 5 years No gap NA and Draina ge No identifi ed schemes Waste and Recycling 1 I 1 1 1 1 District wide Delivery of the Waste Managem ent DPD Essential To meet the waste needs in the District up to 2030.
 The delivery of a range of waste facilities to meet household and commercial and industrial waste needs.
 This includes a new PFI waste facility at Bowling Back Lane, Bradford.
-CBMDC Private waste operators Private waste operators and PFI Unknown Medium term 5 - 10 years No gap Emerging Waste Management DPD Green Infi rastructure, C Open Space a Green Infrastructure, Open Space and Public Space 9 - District Wide Open Space Strategy Essential Summary of Infrastructure: The Open Space Strategy is scheduled to be completed in 2013.
+CBMDC Private waste operators Private waste operators and PFI Unknown Medium term 5 - 10 years No gap Emerging Waste Management DPD Green Infi astructure, (Open Space a nd Public Spac 1 1 1 1 1 1 District Wide Open Space Strategy Essential Summary of Infrastructure: The Open Space Strategy is scheduled to be completed in 2013.
 This will bring together a range of audits, including cemeteries, playing pitches, open spaces and play areas.
 It will map existing provision, consult with communities on their open space requirements to understand demand, factor in housing growth from the Local Plan and quality standards and produce an action plan of required open space and a plan of how to achieve this.
-The Open Space Strategy is CBMDC Sustrans Bradford City Council Parks Budgets Heritage Lottery, Local Landfill Tax, Sports England and other funding sources: In the past an average of almost £2 million per year from 2007 to 2012 has been Unknown, will be worked up through the Open Space Strategy Throughout the plan period.
+The Open Space Strategy is CBMDC Sustrans Bradford City Council Parks Budgets Heritage Lottery, Local Landfill Tax, Sport England and other funding sources: In the past an average of almost £2 million per year from 2007 to 2012 has been received from the above Unknown, will be worked up through the Open Space Strategy Throughout the plan period.
 Unknown, to be worked up through the Open Space Strategy.
 Dialogue with CBMDC.
-HOW to actitive time open opace orange is וכנכוזיכם ווטווו שוכ מטטיכ